selabhvl/dat250public/appassignments/appassignA.md

 In addition to the IoT feedback/voting device, the system consists of a web application deployed using a cloud container.
 Furthermore, a REST API (web service) is deployed in the cloud which can provide meta-data about polls that have been initiated.

-The results of evaluations (polls) are stored in a database also in the cloud, and when a poll is being terminated (closed), then the results of the poll are to be publish on a topic in an external service such as dweet.io
+The results of evaluations (polls) are stored in a database also in the cloud, and when a poll is being terminated (closed), then the results of the poll should be published on a topic in an external service such as dweet.io

 A prototype of an IoT voting/feedback device is shown below and has four buttons (sensor) for user input: